MercersKitchen/Algorithms/README.md

 Mathematics and Algorithms for End-user Ideas
 - Counting Patterns and Concepts (how does a Math 10C count?)
+  - See: COuntingPatternsCoding.pde
   - Forwards
   - Backwards
   - Arithmetic
   - Geometric
   - Squares
-  - Combinations (slope, polynomials, etc.)
+  - Enrichment: Combinations (slope, polynomials, etc.)
-  - Using time from the Operating System or in Processing-Java (milli-seconds from crystal)
+  - Enrichment: Using time from the Operating System or in Processing-Java (milli-seconds from crystal)
 - Summarizing counting into
+  - Use Primitive Alpha-numeric leading to simplified array population with {}
   - Ranges (max - min)
   - Central Tendency: mean, median, mode
 - Start and stop counting (boundaries of variables): counting until place value change like >$100
+  - Evaluating with simple IF
   - Evaluating type of number with modulus (even vs. odd)
   - Console output to whether code makes it into IF
 - Separating the GUI Space intentionally for feedback